mhsdeveloper/psc-full/install/ssl-in-nginx.md

 # Setting up SSL for your nginx site

+These instructions assume you've create a SSL key, submitted it to a signing authority, and received a SSL certificate and chain in return.

 # Required SSL Certificate Files

 Private key: this is the key you gave to your signing authority.
 Name this file mydomain-YEAR.key